ullassameer/Interns/README.md

 # Interns
 Skeleton for Interns.
- please download CSS and js files as well
+ Please download CSS and js files as well